 An inspiring hiking guide to the Monks Trail in Chiang Mai.
 Hike on a scenic jungle trail to Wat Pha Lat Temple, a serene Buddhist monastery on the mountain slopes overlooking the bustling streets of Chiang Mai, Thailand.

 If you’re up for a quick morning adventure, then hiking the Monks Trail Chiang Mai to Wat Pha Lat temple is an incredible way to experience a slice of Chiang Mai’s natural beauty.
 This one is a relatively short and easy hike, but well worth it to escape the tourist crowds and the hustle and bustle of city life.

-Unfortunately, the trail isn’t really walked by monks anymore.
+Unfortunately, the trial isn’t really frequented by monks anymore.
 Instead, they’ve carved new routes through the mountain to avoid the tourists.
-Still, the hike is far from a tourist-trap, and a visit to the hidden forest temple in Chiang Mai was one of my favorite morning trips in the city.
+Still, the hike is far from a tourist trap, and a visit to the hidden forest temple in Chiang Mai was one of my favorite morning trips in the city.

 In order to get to the Monks Trail, you will need to make your way to the trailhead, which is located near the Chiang Mai Zoo.
 Depending on traffic, it should take roughly 15-25 minutes to get here from the Old City in Chiang Mai.

 There are a few different ways to get here:

 - By motorbike - Motorbike rental in Chiang Mai is 200 baht per day